 1. Grab a mason jar or a bottle from the recycle bin and remove the label.

 - If needed, take the label off and use Goo Gone to remove any sticky residue.

 2. Add hot water.

-- Pour 1 1/2 cups of boiling hot water into a 1-quart measuring cup.
+- Pour 1 1/2 cups of boiling water into a glass 1-quart measuring cup.

-We like to mix glitter glue sensory bottles in a 1-quart measuring cup because we use boing water.
-Boiling water is the best for making sensory bottles with glitter glue because it helps the glue, water, and glitter mix really well.
+- We like to mix our homemade glitter glue sensory bottles in a 1-quart measuring cup because we use boing water to make them.
+Boiling water is the best for making sensory bottles with glitter glue because it helps the glue, water, and glitter mix well.

-Warm tap water just doesn’t help glitter glue sensory bottles mix as well.
-The glue and glitter can get a bit clumped up and stuck together.
-Glitter glue sensory bottles just don’t move or flow as nicely with clumps of glue and glitter in them.
+- Warm tap water doesn’t help glitter glue sensory bottles mix as well, and the glue and glitter can get clumped up and stuck together.
+And glitter glue sensory bottles don’t move or flow nicely with clumps of glue and glitter in them.

 If you would like to mix your mermaid tail sensory bottle recipe in the calm down jar, don’t use boing water unless you are mixing it up in a tempered glass mason jar.
 Recycled water bottle plastic can warp, melt and shrink when you pour boiling water inside of it.

 Related: Sunburst Glitter Sensory Bottle